RohitHansdah/Thyroid_Detection/README.md

 #### Step 3 : Exploratory Data Analysis :

-In this step Feature Scaling and Normalization of the data was done.
+In this step Feature Scaling , Normalization and Over Sampling(Imbalanced Data) of the data was done.

 #### Step 4 : Data Clustering  :